fsonak/autophagy_puncta_counter/README.md

 cd autophagy_puncta_counter

-#Create and activate the environment (recommended)
+#Create and activate the environment (recommended) **This environment has been tested on macOS Sonoma (ARM64, M1).
+For Intel or Windows/Linux, some packages may need to be reinstalled manually (e.g. ffmpeg, qt, imagecodecs).**

 conda env create -f environment.yml